MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/the-testsigning-boot-configuration-option.md

 ## Enable or disable use of test-signed code

-Use BCDEdit to enable or disable the loading of test-signed code.
+Run BCDEdit command lines to enable or disable the loading of test-signed code.
 For a change to take effect, whether enabling or disabling the option, you must restart the computer after changing the configuration.

 > [!Note]
 > Before setting BCDEdit options you might need to disable or suspend BitLocker and Secure Boot on the computer.